PHLO+ Voice Information

 Call Waiting

 When you are on the phone and an outside call comes in, you will hear a beep on your phone indicating an incoming call.
-You can briefly hold down the on-hook switch to answer the new call while the original call remains on-hold.
+Press the “Flash” button on your phone to answer the new caller while the original call remains on-hold.
+Press Flash again to go back to the original caller.
+If your telephone does not have a Flash button, you can briefly hold down the on-hook switch.

-• If you would rather NOT have call waiting on your line, contact our support dept. and we can turn it off.
+• If you would rather NOT have call waiting on your line, you can disable it from the web interface.

 Unwanted Call Blocking